jesskim/gentrification_thesis/README.md

 # gentrification_thesis

-Created by Jordan Holliday on 10/8/2016 to convert .xls files to .csv files and then merge them into a master data file.
-This master data file will be merged with NYPD Historical Crime Data to complete my Master's thesis.
+Created by Jordan Holliday (https://github.com/jmhol9) on 10/8/2016.

+Converts .xls files on NYC property sales to .csv files and then merges them into a master data file.
+The master file includes total sales by NYC neighborhood, zip code, and year.
+This will be merged with NYPD Historical Crime Data to complete my Master's thesis.
 ## To run:
 1. In terminal, go to folder with .xls files
 2. Run "convert2csv" (no quotes) to convert .xls files to .csv files and concatenate into all_data.csv